sanderdewitte/dotfiles/README.md

 ### Define custom commands

 If `~/.extra` exists, it will be sourced along with the other files.
-It can be used to add custom commands that are not going to be committed to a public repository.
+It can be used to add custom commands that are not supposed to be committed to a public repository.

 An exanple `~/.extra` fule looks like this: